 As a kid, it was always a lot of fun to drive around and look at all the Christmas lights.
 Some houses were really decked out for the holidays!

 Live in a festive neighborhood?
-Bundle everyone up, put some hot chocolate in a mug, and walk up and down the street oohing and ahhing over the beautiful lights.
+Bundle everyone up and put some hot chocolate in a mug.
+Then walk up and down the street oohing and ahhing over the beautiful lights.